pm98zz-c/focus.sh/README.md

 It does focus/unfocus an application's window if it exists, launch the program if not.

-Typical use is in conjunction with keyboard shortcuts binding to easily switch between frequently used applications, without launching a new instance if it is already running.
+Typical use is in conjunction with global keyboard shortcuts binding to easily switch between frequently used applications, without launching a new instance if it is already running.
 Eg. Super+C to switch to "Code", Super+F to switch to "Firefox".

 ## Usage